Iceland Car Rental

 While this can be very specific to which company you go with and the information is normally found on your voucher, sometimes it can still be a bit unclear and intimidating.

-Keflavik Airport (KEF) is the only international airport in Iceland.
+Keflavik International Airport (KEF) is the only international airport in Iceland.

 There are normally 3 varying procedures for picking up at the Keflavik International Airport.